learn-co-students/nyc-mhtn-se-020121/Phase1.md

    - How do I write a class in Ruby?
    - What is a class and instance?
    - How do I create a new instance of the class?
    - How can I hack Ruby classes (e.g. String)?
 Why would I?
+Why should I not?

 #### Post-Lecture Homework:
 - In the `housemate.rb` create a `Housemate` class and add four behaviors to its instances; in the same file, create two instances of the Housemate class and check using `binding.pry` if they do have the behaviors;